Today, I want to tell you about one of the best, most time-saving investments I made in my travels: applying for Global Entry.

 What is Global Entry?

 Global Entry is a program offered by the Department of Homeland Security that allows pre-approved travelers to expedite their customs process and enter more quickly back into the United States.
 Because they have been thoroughly vetted beforehand, Global Entry travelers are able to forego filling out paperwork and standing in those endless customs lines.
 Instead, they make a quick stop at a kiosk for a passport or permanent resident card scan, fingerprint check, and brief customs questionnaire.

 US citizens and permanent residents are eligible to participate in the program.
 In addition, the US has agreements with a number of other countries that allow their citizens to expedite their customs processes as well.

 As an added bonus, Global Entry also includes TSA Pre✓®, which allows airline passengers to accelerate the security screening process when arriving for a flight.
-Pre-checked passengers enjoy quicker security lines; the website recently boasted that 95% waited five minutes or less to go through security in March 2020.
-(Note: While travel limitations caused by COVID-19 may have impacted these wait times, the number was still an impressive 92% when this article was previously updated in June 2019.)
+Pre-checked passengers enjoy quicker security lines; the website recently boasted that 98% waited five minutes or less to go through security in March 2021.
 They also do not have to remove their shoes, belts, or light jackets from their person or small liquid containers and laptops from their carry-on baggage.

 How Much Does Global Entry Cost?

 You will have to pay a $100 non-refundable fee to apply for Global Entry.
 Considering it costs $85 to apply for TSA Pre✓® alone, it’s worth paying the extra $15 to add the customs benefits if you’re planning to leave the country even once during that five-year period.
 Some credit cards and loyalty programs offer discounts or full reimbursement for the application fee, and you also may be able to write off or expense the cost if you travel for work.

 How Long Is Global Entry Valid?